When is the Park open and what is the price of admission?

 Where can I park my car?

-There is no parking available on-site at Socrates with the exception of one handicap accessible spot outside the main gate.
+There is no parking available on-site at Socrates with the exception of a handicap accessible spot at the main gate.
 Free street parking is available in the neighborhood.

 Is the Park wheelchair accessible?

 How big is the Park?

 Socrates spans five acres (about the size of one square New York City block) on the East river waterfront of Long Island City.
 The beach at Hallets Cove is also under the Park’s purview.
 Please note: Hallets Cove is only accessible from the beach gate at 31-10 Vernon Boulevard.